 Due to extreme leaning of the trees, caused by the wind tunnel, the resin bound paving was becoming displaced around the tree roots.

-We were contacted by Valetta Surfacing and asked to replace the resin bound paving.
+We were contacted by Valetta Surfacing and asked to replace the resin bound paving for a no-dig tree surround.

 Before we could begin installing the London Planes had to be substantially pruned, to help prevent further major leaning, and a permeable sub-base laid.